 Did you catch all those sustainably minded tweaks?
 Using nitrogen instead of SF6 helps us reduce our greenhouse gas emissions.
-Plus, reusing all those TPU scraps has helped us divert more than 60 million pounds of manufacturing waste away from landfills per year.
+Plus, reusing all those TPU scraps has helped us divert more than 27 million kilos of manufacturing waste away from landfills per year.

 AirMI team members, from left to right: Makely Lyon, Ana Castaneda, Mitesh Patel and Jordan Binkerd.

 According to Makely, it's all a part of AirMI's "long history of innovation to help reduce our impact on the planet".